+35725368683

 Process of buying real estate

 The process of buying real estate can be complex.
-However, if you engage a real estate agent and a lawyer, it should seem easy enough.
+However, if you engage a real estate agent and a property lawyer, it should seem easy enough.
 Professionals in Cyprus are all English-speaking and offer services of a very high standard.
 If you are a third-country national, you cannot buy property in Cyprus without permission from the Council of Ministers.
 However, the Council will not deny permission to good-faith individuals.

 Low taxes